Fourth-quarter surge powers Celtics past Pelicans, 118-112

+After back-to-back setbacks at home, they reminded New Orleans why they’ve been so tough to beat in their own building.

-BOSTON — Jayson Tatum scored 12 of his 26 points in the fourth quarter and the Boston Celtics rallied past the New Orleans Pelicans 118-112 on Monday night.
+Jayson Tatum scored 12 of his 26 points in the fourth quarter and Boston rallied past the Pelicans 118-112 on Monday night.

+The victory snapped a two-game skid at home for Boston, which opened 20-0 at TD Garden.

 The Pelicans outscored the Celtics 58-44 in the paint but committed six of their 12 turnovers in the fourth quarter.